anuket-project/anuket-specifications/doc/ref_model/chapters/chapter07.md

 Security certification should encompass the following elements:

-* Security test cases executed and test case results
+* Security test cases executed and test case results.
-* Industry standard compliance achieved (NIST, ISO, PCI, FedRAMP Moderate etc.)
+* Industry standard compliance achieved (NIST, ISO, PCI, FedRAMP Moderate etc.).
 * Output and analysis from automated static code review, dynamic tests, and penetration tests with remediation of Medium/High/Critical security issues.
 Tools used for security testing of software being released must be shared.
 * Details on un-remediated low severity security issues must be shared.
 * Threat models performed during design phase.
 Including remediation summary to mitigate threats identified.
 * Details on un-remediated low severity security issues.
-* Any additional Security and Privacy requirements implemented in the software deliverable beyond the default rules used security analysis tools
+* Any additional Security and Privacy requirements implemented in the software deliverable beyond the default rules used security analysis tools.
 * Resiliency tests run (such as hardware failures or power failure tests)

 <a name="7.9"></a>